Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "Good ‘ta be back," Daar agreed, and indulged himself in giving Hurt an affectionate reunion hug.
 His staff might’ve fretted over the dignity of the office, but Daar liked to exercise his discretion, and sometimes that meant being free with his affection.
 "How’re you?"

 Hurt was way denser nowadays.
 Livin’ in supergravity had really hardened him up and leaned him down from the soft academic he’d once been.
 Good!
-Daar had heard he’d been gettin’ *lotsa* mating offers back on Earth too...too bad Humans were so weird ‘bout all that.
+Daar had heard he’d been gettin’ *lotsa* mating offers back on Earth too... too bad Humans were so weird ‘bout all that.

 Well.
 Weirdness was relative, really.